dancsecs/gotomd/example1/README.md

           lines
 `

+// ConstGroupType set the type of the constant. type ConstGroupType int

-// Here is a constant block.
+// Here is a typed constant block.
 All constants are reported as a group. const (
     // ConstantGroup1 is a constant defined in a group.
-    ConstantGroup1 = "constant 1"
+    ConstantGroup1 ConstGroupType = iota

     // ConstantGroup2 is a constant defined in a group.
-    ConstantGroup2 = "constant 2"
+    ConstantGroup2
 )

 // Here is a second constant block.
 All constants are reported as a group.